 Prerequisites: Intermediate Algebra (Math 0310) or placement by testing.

-English 0305 or 0316 (developmental reading) or placement into college Level English by testing.
-English 0307 or 0326 (developmental writing) or placement into college Level English by testing.
+English 0305 or 0316 (developmental reading) or placement into college

+Level English by testing.

+English 0307 or 0326 (developmental writing) or placement into college

+Level English by testing.

 This is a rigorous college level mathematics course.
 Hence, in order to be successful in the class, it is important that you are prepared for it.
 Otherwise, it will only slow your progress and hurt your grade.
-The pretest consists of watching the videos on essential topics that you are expected to know well before taking this class: Order of operations with integers, fractions, exponents, factoring, rational expressions and radicals.
-You need to master these topics before you can understand the stuff we are going to cover in 1314.
-If you cannot recall them after watching the videos, please email me and we will discuss your options which may include enrolling for Math 0310 first.
+The pretest and review consists of watching the videos on essential topics that you are expected to know wellbefore taking this class: Order of operations with integers, fractions, exponents, factoring, rational expressions and radicals.
+You need to master these topics before you can understand the material we aregoing to cover in 1314.
+If you cannot recall them after watching the videos, please email me or come talk to me during my office hours and we will discuss your options which may include enrolling for Math 0310 first.

-Required Materials: MyMathLab Online Homework System: This includes the eBook and the Online Homework System You are required to register at www.pearsonmylabandmastering.com by the end of Tuesday, September 12th, 2017.
+Required Materials: 1)Pearson MyLab Math Online Homework System:

+This includes the eBook for the course and the Online Homework System.
+You are required to register at www.pearsonmylabandmastering.com by MONDAY, SEPTEMBER 10th, 2018.

+MyLab Math homework system is required for this class.
+You may be dropped from the class if you fail to register and do your homework.

 Registration instruction can be downloaded on the course website.
-You can get temporarily access for 21 days before you have to pay.
-However, eventually you must purchase the access code.
-You can purchase it from the LSC bookstore or online from Pearson.
-MyMathLab Homework system is required for this class and you will be dropped from the class if you fail to register and have zeros on 4 homework assignments.
-2) A (Non-Graphing) Scientific Calculator such as the TI-30XIIS or Casio FX-115: These run from \$10-\$20 on the market.
+You can get temporarily access for 7 days before you have to pay.
+However, eventually you must purchase the access code for MLM.
+The code is available for purchase from the LSC bookstore.

+2) A (Non-Graphing) Scientific Calculator such as the TI-30XIIS or Casio FX-115:

 Note that you will not be allowed to use a Graphing Calculator or cellphone on the paper-and-pencil exams.
-It is possible to solve the problems on the exam without a calculator, but you will be at a clear disadvantage due to the time constraint.

 3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.